 Most homeowners insurance policies don’t cover damage from flooding or any other source of groundwater unless the cause of the intrusion is covered, notes insurance insider Todd Erkis, author of What the Insurance Companies Don’t Want You to Know: An Insider Shows You How to Win at Insurance.

 While U.S. homeowners who live in a “special flood hazard area,” as determined by the Federal Emergency Management Agency (FEMA), are required to buy flood insurance through the National Flood Insurance Program (NFIP) for as long as they have a mortgage, many homeowners are not required to carry special flood coverage.

-According to CoreLogic, Houston was left in a particularly tough spot two years ago after hurricane floods because more than 50% of properties in the city at high or moderate risk of flooding are not in designated flood plains.
+According to CoreLogic, Houston, Texas, was left in a particularly tough spot two years ago after hurricane floods because more than 50% of properties in the city at high or moderate risk of flooding are not in designated flood plains.
 Since these homeowners weren’t required to purchase special flood coverage, many didn’t.
 Some studies are saying that as many as 80% of Hurricane Harvey victims didn’t have flood insurance at all.

 Even if it’s not required, you should consider getting flood insurance.
 While your mortgage lender will require you to purchase flood insurance if your home is in a FEMA-designated special flood hazard area, that doesn’t mean you can’t, or shouldn’t, buy flood insurance voluntarily.

 If you’re on the fence about flood insurance or feeling vulnerable after hearing about the flood damage in Houston, here are some reasons to consider purchasing this important coverage.

 1. Flood insurance outside flood-prone areas can be very affordable.

 Katie Foley, a licensed insurance agent in Massachusetts with 15 years of experience providing homeowners with insurance and risk management advice, recommends nearly all homeowners buy flood insurance whether they’re required to or not.
-If you’re purchasing a traditional homeowners insurance policy already, your firm may be able to add flood coverage at a reasonable cost, she says.
+And the cost of flood insurance may not be as high as you think.
+If you’re purchasing a traditional homeowners insurance policy already, your carrier may be able to add flood coverage at a reasonable cost, she says.

-Foley also says some eligible property owners can buy flood insurance though the NFIP at a cost that “tends to reflect the lower hazard.”
+Foley also says some eligible property owners can buy flood insurance through the NFIP at a cost that “tends to reflect the lower hazard.”